meteorhacks/mup-frontend-server/README.md

 #### bundle.crt

-This is bundle containing all of your certficated including the provided CA certificates.
-To create this file you need to concatnate all ceritifcates starting from your domain certificate to top level CA certificates.
+This is a bundle containing all of your certificates including the provided CA certificates.
+To create this file you need to concatenate all certificates starting from your domain certificate to the top level CA certificates.
 Here's an example:

 ~~~shell
 cat \